-The referendum asked the question, “Should Scotland be an independent country from the United Kingdom?” and Scottish residents could vote ‘Yes’ or ‘No’.
+The Socttish referendum asked the question, “Should Scotland be an independent country from the United Kingdom?”
+Scottish residents could vote ‘Yes’ or ‘No’ in a nationwide ballot.
 When the vote was won 55% to 45% by the ‘No’ campaign, the businessman pocketed £193,333 pounds in winnings.

 According to The Guardian this bet was probably the largest of its kind worldwide.
 Despite most people thinking this was the act of a madman, the former City trader has argued that his actions were “purely rational and had been supported by his wife.”
 The newspaper reported that he had put a lot of research into the probable outcome (looking at polls in the lead up to the Scottish referendum as well as the conclusion of the Quebec referendum held in 1995) and his decision to back the no vote was a calculated risk.